A systematic approach that:

 - Improved access to AEP services is a preventative strategy which will improve the health of health fund members and reduce costs.

-- AEP services must be represented as allied health professional services, consistent with the recognition of those services within Australia’s Medicare system.
+- AEP services must be represented as an allied health service, consistent with the recognition and inclusion of exercise physiology services under the Medicare Chronic Disease Management allied health services items.

 - Access to AEPs should be a basic health right, not restricted only to those who can afford top tier health insurance policies.